·

 Travel Stroller for Infant

 One big myth about travel strollers is that they can’t be used from birth.
-These days it’s absolutely not true, as many recline flat or offer a newborn insert.
+These days it’s not true, as many recline flat or offer a newborn insert.

 The only strolling equipment you cannot use since birth (unless it’s car seat compatible) are stroller wagons.
-But, as handy as they are at home I’d only recommend traveling with the smallest ones – like Larktale Caravan Coupe for example.
+But, as handy as they are at home I’d only recommend traveling with the smallest ones – like Larktale Caravan Coupe, for example.

 Can a Travel Stroller Be Used Since Birth?